-- possess general investigative knowledge and skills in the above area, including at least the following: - Experts have full knowledge of BPA terminology and are aware of the limitations and exceptions of the mechanisms of bloodstain patterns creation when identifying specific patterns.
-Furthermore, experts should use terminology consistently and explain when differing from (translated) ASB recommended BPA terminology. - possess specific knowledge and skills relating to the question at issue, whereby at least the following is required: - Classification of bloodstain patterns identifying/classifying bloodstain patterns based on the documented features using objective features for this classification.
-Experts are required to explain how they reached a classification; - Determining direction of travel of bloodstains, areas of convergence and origin with either a physical or digital method; - Determining the possible locations, orientations and movements of blood sources, persons or objects at the time of or after a blood shedding event: - Assigning probabilities experts may assign probabilities to activities that give rise to the creation of the observed bloodstain patterns given the propositions, assumptions and case information.
-If they do, experts must be able to make the boundaries of their knowledge explicit.
-The source on which the assignment of probabilities is based should be transparent (e.g., expert elicitation, case file data, published studies, case specific experiments)8. - be able to determine which investigative methods should be used and how.
+- Differentiating different patterns which may be adjacent to one another or overlapping; - Determining direction of travel of bloodstains, areas of convergence and origin with either a physical or digital method; - Determining the possible locations, orientations and movements of blood sources, persons or objects at the time of or after a blood shedding event; - Assigning probabilities experts must be able to evaluate the likelihood of the findings in light of different propositions or scenario's (i.e. for observed or absence of bloodstain patterns) given the assumptions and case information according to ENFSI guidelines11.
+Experts may use both verbal and numerical assignment of probabilities for evaluating the likelihood.
+Experts must be able to explain their reasoning for the assignment of probabilities and to make the boundaries of their knowledge explicit.
+The basis on which the assignment of probabilities is based should be transparent (e.g., substantiated expert knowledge, expert elicitation, case file data, published studies, case specific experiments, etc.)12. - be able to determine which investigative methods should be used and how.
 An applicant must be able to record, assess and interpret the results.
-An applicant must have an in-depth knowledge of all methods and be able to explain these methods; must have knowledge of the state-of-the-art developments in BPA; - Assessment of documentation Assessment of all necessary documentation of the bloodstains and case context information, e.g., medical records, autopsy records, crime scene photographs, body camera video, etc; - Determining what information is required for an assessment of the findings and to provide an investigative opinion with the aid of CIM; - be aware of the possibilities and limitations of types of investigation which fall just outside their own field of expertise but which are relevant;
+An applicant must have an in-depth knowledge of all methods and be able to explain these methods; must have knowledge of the state-of-the-art developments in BPA; - Specifically for investigative reports: determining what information is required for an assessment of the findings and to provide an investigative opinion (possibly with the aid of CIM); be aware of the possibilities and limitations of types of investigation which fall just outside their own field of expertise but which are relevant; - Experts must be able to appropriately understand conclusions in reports from other relevant forensic science disciplines and combine them in their own report, including the appropriate references to the other disciplines; - be aware of the pros and cons of the various techniques, specialisations and scientific methods used in this field, be aware of and able to explain the possibilities and limitations of these techniques, specialisations and methods; - Experts are aware of the challenges and limitations of analysis of bloodstains on fabric: - Experts should be aware of the different visualization techniques that can be used within BPA (e.g. IR photography, luminol, etc);